Hari-Dorbala/Propensify/README.md

 test

 # Generated files
-A. **Documentation_Capstone_Propensify** : It explains the reasoning behind various steps involved in the model training.
+A. **Documentation_Capstone_Propensify.pdf** : It explains the reasoning behind various steps involved in the model training.

 **Contents present in Documentation_Capstone_Propensify:**